anchor/tingle/ronn/tingle-check-updates.8.md

 ## RETURN VALUES

-Returns non-zero if the system has updates pending; otherwise, returns zero if the system is up to date.
+Returns 0 if the system has no updates pending.

+Returns 100 if the system has at least one update pending.

+Returns 1 on error.

 ## ENVIRONMENT